 It is often believed that man always wants sex.

-A common societal belief is that a male must be aroused if he gets an erection or has an orgasm, and so that means they are enjoying and willing any sexual activity.
+A common societal belief is that a male must be aroused if he gets an erection or has an discharge from genital, and so that means they are enjoying and willing any sexual activity.
 But this is not the case.
 Roy J. Levin and Winy Van Berlo wrote in an article that slight genital stimulation or stress can create erections “even though no specific sexual stimulation is present”.
 An erection does not mean that man consent to sex.

 Another myth is that males are less traumatized by the abuse experience than the females are;